edinburgh-rbm/mois-examples/netcdf/index.md

 for different iniital conditions (increasing momentum in steps of 0.5 from -10 to 10 J.s).
 These initial conditions correspond to different energies, but within a single run of the simulation the total energy remains the same because there are no dissipative forces.

+It was important that the energy be declared as a dimension in the model for this to happen.
+Otherwise it would be just a one-dimensional time-series with rubbish values for the energy and the values from the last run of the simulation for the others.
+This was done in the model like so

+{% highlight scala %}
+class PendulumModel extends Model {
+  ...
+  val process = new Pendulum(m, l)
+  import process._

+  Dimension(E, 41)
+  ...
+}
+{% endhighlight}

 The metadata is also accessible, `nc{'p'}.long_name` will retrieve the the descriptive string, and this can be used, for example, to label